 Innovit and GS1

-The NMPA began a pilot program to test its UDI system which was completed in June 2020.
+The NMPA pilot program to test its UDI system was completed in June 2020.
 Currently, Innovit is collaborating with GS1 China and key customers (such as 3M and Arthrex) to conduct machine‑to‑machine (M2M) testing with two goals in mind:

 - Understand the ‘how’ of M2M data submission process

-- Provide feedback to the NMPA of critical test findings
+- Provide feedback to the NMPA with critical test findings

-Innovit provides valuable assistance and expertise in helping our customers prepare for UDI submissions to China’s NMPA as well as participate in the machine-to-machine data submissions to NMPA’s UDI database.
+Innovit provides valuable assistance and expertise in helping our customers prepare for UDI submissions to China’s NMPA and machine-to-machine data submissions to NMPA’s UDI database.